nenebeji/Lets_quiz/README.md

 This is a fun timed quiz application that stores high scores.
 It also has an extra penalty of 20s reduction when a question is answered incorrectly.

+* When a user clicks the start button the timer starts and they are presented with a question.

+* When the user answers the question incorrectly, then time is subtracted from the clock.

+* When all questions are answered correctly or the timer reaches 0, then the game is over.

+* When the game is over, the user can save their initials and score, and this is displayed in the highscores page.

+* A user can view previous and also clear highscores by clicking the 'view high scores' button.

 ### Problems Solved

 * I Created three html files: